+A normal, standard-sized bowl will contain right around 0.25 grams of weed.
 So let’s say you purchased decent quality weed with a THC content of 18%.
 Remember, one gram of weed equates to roughly 180mg THC.
 Some experts believe that you will lose up to 60% during combustion (more on that later), but had there been no loss whatsoever, you would have 45 mg of THC in your bowl.

 How Much THC is in a Joint?